-Equinor Canada Ltd. obtained a Handling and salvage of Seabirds Permit (Number LS 2677), issued for April 1, 2020 to Dec 31, 2020.
+Equinor Canada Ltd. obtained a Handling and salvage of Seabirds Permit (Number LS 2677), issued for April 15, 2022 to Nov 30, 2022.
 This permit was issued under Section 4 (1) of the Migratory Birds Regulations in Accordance with Section 19.

-Following the Canadian Wildlife Services (CWS) protocols routine searches for stranded birds were conducted on the MODU and supply vessels.
-Appropriate programs and protocols for the collection and release of marine and migratory birds were implemented for migratory birds which became stranded (i.e., "ECCC-CWS's Oiled Birds Protocol and Protocol for Collecting Dead Birds from Platforms.
+Following the Canadian Wildlife Services (CWS) protocols .routine searches for stranded birds werebe conducted on the MODU supply vessels.
+Appropriate programs and protocols for the collection and release of marine and migratory birds were implemented for migratory birds which become stranded (i.e., "ECCC-CWS's Oiled Birds Protocol and Protocol for Collecting Dead Birds from Platforms.
 Best Practices for Stranded Birds Encountered Offshore Atlantic Canada (Draft 2)" and Williams and Chardine (n.d.): The Leach's storm petrel: General Information and Handling Instructions).

-In addition to the above Equinor developed, with close review and input from ECCC-CWS, a Seabird Survey, Handling, and Observation Protocol which was implemented throughout the 2020 Exploration Drilling Program.
+In addition to the above Equinor developed, with review and input from ECCC-CWS a Seabird Survey, Handling, and Observation Protocol to be implemented throughout the 2022 Exploration Drilling Program.
 This report provided guidance and requirements for the onboard Seabird Observer to adhere to during the roles and duties associated with document.
-A Seabird Handling Orientation video was provided to the Transocean Barents crew to bring further awareness of seabird encounters and procedures onboard.
-Both the designated Seabird Observer and the onboard Equinor safety and sustainability coach were provided with a Seabird Handling Procedure video training to ensure all requirements of infield handling responsibilities were performed.
+A Seabird Handling Orientation video was provided to the Seadrill West Hercules and support vessel crew during onboarding to bring further awareness of seabird encounters and procedures onboard.
+Both the designated Seabird Observer and the Equinor onboard SSU Coach we provided with a Seabird Handling Procedure video to ensure all requirements of infield responsibilities were being performed.